open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 * Wanted: short presentations of use cases or "I think we should do this for DL3 ..."
 * (if you'd like to give a presentation, please let uns know!)

-* Plenary discussion session
+* Open plenary discussion session
+* Plan work for Thursday together on the board:
+  * Identify topics for working groups
+  * How much time to allocate for each?
+  * Everyone puts their name to what they are most interested in.
+  * Schedule parallel sessions.
+  * Identify

 ## Thursday

+Start: 9 am

+The

 * Split out into small working groups on sub-topics?
+* Summary from the sub-groups and discussion.

 ## Friday morning

-* Summary from the sub-groups and discussion.
+Start 9 am

 * Identify action items: who does what after the meeting?

 ## Participants